jrfondren/hostname-d/README.md

 # BUGS

-Due to issue #22031 (crt\_constructor functions can't initialize immutable/const variables) the **hostname** and **hostnamez** variables aren't immutable when the library is compile with -betterC.
+Due to issue #22031 (crt\_constructor functions can't initialize immutable/const variables) the **hostname** and **hostnamez** variables aren't immutable when the library is compiled with -betterC.

 # FUTURE DIRECTIONS